How to Grow Cucumbers in Florida

 Diseases and Pests of Cucumber

 The cucumber, like all plants of its family, tends to have many fungal problems in the more temperate regions of Florida.
-Apart from certain pests, such as whitefly or red spider mite, many of them can be easily combated by always being attentive during the cultivation process.
+Apart from certain pests, such as whitefly or red spider mites, many can be easily combated by always being attentive during cultivation.

-If you find cracked fruits, it is usually due to irregular irrigation of the crop during periods of drought.
+If you find cracked fruits, it is usually due to irregular crop irrigation during drought periods.
 It is important to water regularly and continuously.

 On other occasions, it usually happens that our plant does not produce female flowers, which are the ones that will give us the fruit.
 If we have this problem, it is usually because the plant is not yet ready to produce fruit.